 12 Hour Cancellation Policy: Reservation changes or cancellations require 12 hours notice.
 Cancellations with less than 12 hours notice (“late cancel”) / no shows will be penalized.
 Unlimited members, including 14 Day Trial Members, will be charged $15 per occurrence.
 Package members forfeit the class that was scheduled.
 This policy is strictly enforced.

-Covid-19 Flexibility: If a member is not feeling well, has been exposed to Covid-19, or is taking care of a sick family member, the studio will waive the late cancellation penalty (up to twice per 6 month period) when a client: 1) Uses the online schedule system to late cancel themself from the class AND 2) Emails the studio requesting a penalty waiver for the late cancellation.
+Flexibility for illness (or true emergency): If a member is not feeling well, has to deal with an unwell family member or experiences an emergency, a member may request a late cancellation penalty (up to twice per 6 month period).
+This is the process: 1) Member must use the online schedule system to late cancel themself from the class.
+2) Member must email the studio requesting a penalty waiver for the late cancellation.
 Both steps must be taken before class begins.
 If a client does not follow BOTH steps, the late cancellation will remain unless medical documentation for the date of absence is provided.
+Also, penalty waivers come with a mandatory 5 day membership hold.
+So, if you request a penalty waiver for any reason, please know we will not allow you back into the studio for at least 5 days.
+We will freeze your account and cancel your reservations for 5 days.

-Our cancellation policy, including the Covid-19 flexibility, is on the bottom of every booking confirmation email.
-All clients have been informed of this policy and we will enforce it.
+Our cancellation policy is on the bottom of every booking confirmation email.
+All clients accept this policy as a condition of taking class at our studio and should expect strict enforcement.

 – – – – – – – – – – –